kevinslin/seed-tldr/vault/osx.yaa.md

 `yaa archive -a {{algorithm}} -d {{path/to/directory}} -o {{path/to/output.yaa}}`

-- Create an archive with an 8MB block size:
+- Create an archive with an 8 MB block size:

 `yaa archive -b {{8m}} -d {{path/to/directory}} -o {{path/to/output.yaa}}`